Phone / WA:+385 98 384 007·E:[email protected]·

 Broker

-Luxury apartments by the sea for sale in Croatia
+Luxury Apartments by the Sea for Sale in Croatia

 Our selection of luxury seafront apartments includes premium properties for sale in modern buildings, with spacious terraces, private beach access, and views of the Adriatic Sea.
 Ideal for buyers seeking a combination of urban comfort and proximity to nature.
 These apartments are located in elite areas of Split and Zadar.
 For more options, explore our offers of luxury villas and first-row seafront properties, perfect for those seeking the full Mediterranean lifestyle experience.